JPEDROPS092/Testupavois/README.md

 The application downloads `espeak-ng-data` required by some TTS models during the first run of `backend/app.py` or when building the Docker image.

 The frontend is a Vue.js application built with Vite.
 It provides a user interface with controls for language and model selection, text input, and audio playback, interacting with the FastAPI backend via the defined `/api` endpoints.

+## Docker Architecture

+When running with Docker, the application uses a multi-stage build process:

+1. **Frontend Build Stage**: Builds the Vue.js application using Node.js
+2. **Production Stage**:
+   - Sets up Python environment with FastAPI backend
+   - Copies the built frontend assets to `/app/static`
+   - Configures FastAPI to serve both API endpoints and the frontend
+   - The backend serves the frontend at the root path (`/`) while API endpoints are available at `/api/*`

+## Development vs Production

+- **Development**: Backend and frontend run separately (typically on ports 8000 and 5173)
+- **Docker/Production**: Single container serves both frontend and backend on port 8000

+## Troubleshooting

+**Docker Issues:**

+- If the build fails, try clearing Docker cache: `docker system prune -a`
+- Check logs: `docker-compose logs tts-app`
+- For memory issues, ensure Docker has at least 4GB RAM allocated

+**Application Issues:**

+- If models fail to download, check internet connection and disk space
+- For permission issues, ensure the Docker user has proper access to mounted volumes